AbasimaEtim/Global-Deforestation-Analysis_SQL_Project/README.md

 ## Data Analysis and Insights generated
 ### Question 1: What are the total number of countries involved in deforestation?
 - A total number of 176 coutries were involved in deforestaion
-- I descovered that there were cretain countries in the dataset that did nit experience deforestation

 *CODE USED:*
 ```